math-a3k/django-ai/docs/apps/bayesian_networks.rst

 ``Reset inference on the network``
     This will reset (set to `None`) all the engine- and inference-related fields in the network.

+``Re-initialize the random number generator``
+    This will reinitialize Python's random number generator.
+For unknown reasons yet, sometimes the Inference Engine gets stuck, re-initializing the RNG and reseting the inference may solve the issue without restarting the server.

 API
 ===